BrunoPavanCS/Python-Dashboards/README.md

 # Python-Dashboards
-Python dashboards developed in Streamlit
+Python dashboards developed in Streamlit for studying purposes